 Dr. Lisa Ercolini-Bhatia’s path toward a medical career began before she was even born.
 Throughout her childhood, she’d hear her mother sing the praises of the OBGYN who delivered her — a healthy baby girl despite prenatal fears of a traumatic birth.
-“I was born healthy, and my mom really attributed a lot of it to really good health care,” Dr. Ercolini- Bhatia explains.
+“I was born healthy, and my mom attributed a lot of it to excellent health care,” Dr. Ercolini- Bhatia explains.
 “That always stayed with me.
 I felt like I was here because of good health care.
 So I want to serve the community by trying to give back.”
 The family physician has done just that.

-A native of the San Francisco Bay Area and mother of two young children, Dr. Ercolini-Bhatia completed her undergraduate degree in biology at St. Mary’s College in Moraga and completed her graduate medical education at University of Iowa College of Medicine.
+A native of the San Francisco Bay Area and mother of two young children, Dr. Ercolini-Bhatia completed her undergraduate degree in biology at St. Mary’s College in Moraga and completed her graduate medical education at the University of Iowa College Medicine.

 “I wanted to serve underserved communities in rural areas,” she explains of her time in Iowa.
-“I thought it would be really good training.
+“I thought it would be excellent training.
 The great part about my training is we were trained to cover as many aspects of medicine as possible because sometimes there aren’t specialists in a community.”

-In her residency, she diversified her studies, doing a 30-day obstetrical preceptorship in the heavily populated New Delhi, India and a 30- day rural preceptorship in tiny Lahaina, Hawaii.
+In her residency, she diversified her studies, doing a 30-day obstetrical preceptorship in the heavily populated New Delhi, India, and a 30- day rural preceptorship in tiny Lahaina, Hawaii.
 Seeking to expand her knowledge of rural medicine programs, Dr. Ercolini-Bhatia has also worked as a travel researcher, investigating local tribal remedies for viral conjunctivitis (pink eye) in Fiji and reporting on the rituals and customs practiced by rural Fijian medical healers.

 “We wanted a Midwest town in California,” she recalls.
 “We wanted a small town and community, to feel that connection between healthcare and the community we serve.”

-In Lompoc, Dr. Ercolini-Bhatia practices outpatient medicine four days a week, seeing patients at Lompoc Valley Medical Group, Lompoc Valley Medical Center, the Comprehensive Care Center and elsewhere.
+In Lompoc, Dr. Ercolini-Bhatia practices outpatient medicine four days a week, seeing patients at Lompoc Valley Medical Group, Lompoc Valley Medical Center, the Comprehensive Care Center, and elsewhere.

 With the implementation of the Affordable Care Act, the physician says it sometimes feels as if paperwork dictates a physician’s practice, with quality incentives and mandates required for reimbursements.

-By being involved at the administrative level as Chief of Staff, and as a member of the Santa Barbara County Medical Society, Dr. Ercolini-Bhatia hopes to have a voice in emphasizing the need for physicians to have time with patients.
+By being involved at the administrative level as Chief of Staff and as a member of the Santa Barbara County Medical Society, Dr. Ercolini-Bhatia hopes to have a voice in emphasizing the need for physicians to have time with patients.

 “We wanted a small town and community, to feel that connection between healthcare and the community we serve.”
 “At the present, the system does not support that, and that’s a problem,” she suggests.

 “When we see patients in the ER, it’s very challenging,” she says.
 “They get overwhelmed, now there are more people on the Affordable Care Act, and there’s a huge volume coming into the Emergency Room seeking healthcare because they haven’t had it perhaps for some time.
-We are trying to make sure the ER physicians have time to address what patients came in there for, and maybe not fix all the outpatient things.
+We are trying to make sure the ER physicians have time to address what patients came in there for and maybe not fix all the outpatient things.
 But at least they’re trying to see the volume they can and provide quality care.”

 She and other physicians work diligently, she said, to “support our local hospital, to make sure that our community gets good health care, quality healthcare, and local healthcare ...
-That’s what I feel like the Chief of Staff really tries to push, that the hospital is emphasizing quality care to our patients.
-It may seem like there are paperwork and mandates coming through, but many of them are based on quality measures, which can be a good thing.”
+That’s what I feel like the Chief of Staff tries to push, that the hospital is emphasizing quality care to our patients.
+It may seem like paperwork and mandates are coming through, but many of them are based on quality measures, which can be a good thing.”

 But having a balance in her life is critical, she says.